manuel-covas/ESP-eBike/README.md

 - I2C: pin 6 (SDA) and 7 (SCL) bridged to pin 13 and 16 (GPIO14 and GPIO13)

 ## Bluetooth Low Energy (BLE) Interface
-The ESP32 can be intercated with through a BLE GATT server that allows for commands issuing as well data retreival.
+The ESP32 can be intercated with through a BLE GATT server that allows for command issuing as well as data retreival.

 ### Advertisement Packets
 BLE advertisment packets will be sent out periodically whenever there is no active connection.